vanakenm/blog-11ty/src/posts/2022-08-25-try-dont-talk.md

 - That talking can indeed clarify the problem - either because someone has some information that the rest of the group does not or because talking will make better solution/clarity emerge from the existing amount of knowledge
 - That "going in" without this crucial step will be costly or cause irreparable damage to the team/project/company

 Those are generally untrue.
-Of course, if a stakeholder has a lot of information that has not be shared, it needs to be, but in all but the most dysfunctional teams, the information is shared - at least to a reasonable extent.
+Of course, if a stakeholder has a lot of information that has not been shared, it needs to be, but in all but the most dysfunctional teams, the information is shared - at least to a reasonable extent.
 That includes typically the root user problem.

-Once the knowledge in the group is mostly equivalent, talking about it (solutions and way of working) as a sort of diminishing return - there is only so much you can do in the abstract.
+Once the knowledge in the group is mostly equivalent, talking about it (solutions and way of working) has a sort of diminishing return - there is only so much you can do in the abstract.

 Trying things, even with high uncertainty is generally not that costly - you can draw some mockups to see how a feature could work, or even put some code to evaluate a solution's actual complexity - without incurring heavy costs or unchangeable decisions.